-101-102 Elementary French I, II (4,4) FRE 101 is prerequisite for FRE 102.
-Audio-lingual method with emphasis on understanding, speaking, and reading.

-201-202 Intermediate French I, II (4,4) Prerequisite: FRE 102.
-FRE 201 is prerequisite for FRE 202.
-Continued practice in the oral-aural skills and in reading.

-300-301 Advanced French Conversation I, II (4,4) Prerequisites: Any French 200-level course or consent of the instructor.
-Emphasis on everyday conversation, sociological in approach.

-302-303 Advanced French I, II (4,4) Prerequisites: Any two 200-level courses or consent of the instructor.
+- 101-102 Elementary French I, II (4,4) Prerequisite: FRE 101 or equivalent skill is prerequisite for FRE 102.
+Beginning French with an emphasis on understanding and speaking French in practical situations and practice in reading and writing.
+Introduction to French culture. - 201-202 Intermediate French I, II (4,4) Prerequisite: FRE 102 or two or more years of high school French, or equivalent skill.
+Continued practice in basic skills. - 300-301 Advanced French Conversation I, II (4,4) Prerequisites: Any French 200-level course or consent of the instructor.
+Emphasis on everyday conversation, sociological in approach. - 302-303 Advanced French I, II (4,4) Prerequisites: Any two 200-level courses or consent of the instructor.
 Emphasis on advanced oral, reading, and compositional skills.

-304-316 Theory and Practice of French Translation (4,4) Prerequisites: Any two 200-level courses or consent of the instructor.
-Depending on student request, emphasis shall be placed on one of the following areas: business (304-305), literature (306-307), law (308-309), biological science (310-311), etc. May be repeated for credit, if content varies.

-320-321 A Conversational Approach to Popular French Ballads I, II (4,4) Prerequisite: Any French 200-level course or consent of the instructor.
-An introductory study of selected 20th-century French ballads by artists such as Trenet, Chevalier, Piaf, Becaud, Brel, Moustaki, Dassin, Brassens, etc. The sociological content of the songs is used for developing conversational skills, and the song texts as a basis for learning the rudiments of French prosody.

-400 French Drama (4) Prerequisites: Any one 300-level course or consent of the instructor.
+- 304-316 Theory and Practice of French Translation (4,4) Prerequisites: Any two 200-level courses or consent of the instructor.
+Depending on student request, emphasis shall be placed on one of the following areas: business (304-305), literature (306-307), law (308-309), biological science (310-311), etc. May be repeated for credit, if content varies. - 317 Survey of French Literature I (4) Prerequisite: FRE 202 or equivalent skills or permission of instructor.
+A survey of French literature from the Middle Ages to the French Revolution. - 318 Survey of French Literature II (4) Prerequisite: FRE 202 or equivalent skills or permission of instructor.
+A survey of French literature from the French Revolution through the 19th and 20th centuries. - 320-321 A Conversational Approach to Popular French Ballads I, II (4,4) Prerequisite: Any French 200-level course or consent of the instructor.
+An introductory study of selected 20th-century French ballads by artists such as Trenet, Chevalier, Piaf, Becaud, Brel, Moustaki, Dassin, Brassens, etc. The sociological content of the songs is used for developing conversational skills, and the song texts as a basis for learning the rudiments of French prosody. - 400 French Drama (4) Prerequisites: Any one 300-level course or consent of the instructor.
 A study of French drama from the 17th century to the present.
-May be repeated for credit, if content varies.

-402-403 French Fiction I, II (4,4) Prerequisites: Any one 300-level course or consent of the instructor.
+May be repeated for credit, if content varies. - 402-403 French Fiction I, II (4,4) Prerequisites: Any one 300-level course or consent of the instructor.
 Study of French fiction from the Middle Ages to the present.
-May be repeated for credit, if content varies.

-404-405 French Culture and Civilization I, II (4,4) Prerequisites: Any one 300-level course or consent of the instructor.
-A study of the history, literature, art, and music of France from the Middle Ages to present times.

-406 Survey of French Poetry (4) Prerequisites: Any one 300-level course or consent of the instructor.
+May be repeated for credit, if content varies. - 404-405 French Culture and Civilization I, II (4,4) Prerequisites: Any one 300-level course or consent of the instructor.
+A study of the history, literature, art, and music of France from the Middle Ages to present times. - 406 Survey of French Poetry (4) Prerequisites: Any one 300-level course or consent of the instructor.
 A survey of French poetry from the earliest times to the present, including many poems set to music.
-May be repeated for credit if content varies.

-450-454 Topics in French (1-4) Prerequisite: Permission of the instructor.
+May be repeated for credit if content varies. - 450-454 Topics in French (1-4) Prerequisite: Permission of the instructor.
 The content of this course is variable, and it may be repeated for additional credit.

+French Literature in English Translation Course (FRT)

+220 French Literature in English Translation (4) Prerequisites: None.
+A study of great themes and values expressed by selected authors of and movements in French literature.
+Course and readings are in English.